-Web Design is not exception.
+Web design for a small business is no exception.
 Studies have shown that not only the site structure but also the colour and combination of patterns and colour affect consumer behaviour.

 As a small business website owner, it pays to know how your web design colours impact your audience.